 ‘I leapt for another one but slipped in the mud and fell on my knees.
 And then…’

 She trails off for a moment, looking into the distance before continuing.

-‘And then I was back in my car.
+‘And then I found myself back in the car.

-‘The radio was on, the lights were on, the rain had stopped and the sun was coming up.
-The sat-nav was saying ‘continue ahead to re-join the motorway’.
+‘The radio and the lights were on, the rain had stopped and I could see the sun coming up.
+The sat-nav started bleating ‘continue ahead to re-join the motorway’.

 ‘According to it I was near some village in the Cotswolds.’